cameronpcampbell/RblxLuaSnippets/README.md

 3. right click the folder and press `Save as local plugin`.

+# How To Add Custom Snippets
+You can add custom snippets to the `SnippetsTable.lua` ModuleScript.
+In the future I am planning on making a gui to make it easier to add new snippets.

 - - -
 A video of it in action: